facebookresearch/home-robot/README.md

 ### Workstation Instructions

 To set up your workstation, follow these instructions.
-We will assume that your system supports CUDA 11.8 or better for pytorch; earlier versions should be fine, but may require some changes to the conda environment.
+HomeRobot requires Python 3.9.
+These instructions assume that your system supports CUDA 11.7 or better for pytorch; earlier versions should be fine, but may require some changes to the conda environment.

 #### 1. Create Your Environment